Tentative Course Schedule

 ERS 317 – Introduction to Geophysics

-Introduction to geophysical studies of the Earth.
-Seismological, gravity, magnetic, electrical and geothermal studies of the Earth’s lithosphere are emphasized.
-Field exercises on one afternoon of selected weeks; course problem solving requires spread sheeting/ graphical applications using available personal computers.
+Introduction to geophysical studies and global geodynamics.
+Seismological, gravity, magnetic, electrical and geothermal studies of the Earth’s lithosphere and cryosphere are emphasized in integrated class, field and laboratory exercises.
+Course problem solving requires spread sheeting and numerical modeling applications using available personal computers.

 ERS 319 – Geohazards and Humans